Margaret River Attractions

 Sheep Dog & Shearing

 Watch the shearing of Merino sheep and see Border Collie and Kelpie dogs working with their master.
 Learn about the history of Australian sheep and wool.
 The Shearing Shed also offers an extensive selection of pure wool Ugg boots, scarves, hats, coats, sheepskins and souvenirs.
-Open 10am-4pm (Closed Fridays).
-Shearing Show at 11am.
+Open daily 10am-4pm.
+Undercover Demonstration at 11am Saturday until Wednesday

 There are many opportunities for diving in Geographe Bay, and along its coastline.